 The Rouge River Water Festival is designed to help elementary students learn about our most precious natural resource- clean, fresh water.
-This free program will help students appreciate the importance of water and how it impacts their daily lives.
-It also provides students with hands-on activities to help them understand water resource-related topics including ecosystems, the geosphere and the hydrologic cycle.
+This free event will help students appreciate the importance of water and how it impacts their daily lives.
+It also provides students with hands-on activities to help them understand environmental stewardship and explore connections with their local watershed.

-The festival is a collaboration coordinated by the Oakland County Water Resources Commissioner’s Office, Cranbrook Institute of Science and funded by Pure Oakland Water.
+The festival is a collaboration coordinated by the Oakland County Water Resource Commissioner’s Office and Cranbrook Institute of Science and is funded by Pure Oakland Water and Waste Management.

 If you have any questions regarding the event please contact Lizz Parkinson, Head of the Freshwater Forum, at firstname.lastname@example.org.